The Computer Wore Menace Shoes: Plot

 After finding out that all of the nuclear power plant's staff members had been informed of the plant's closure for maintenance via e-mail, Homer decides to buy a computer.
 After Lisa sets up the computer for him, Homer starts his own webpage, which contains copyrighted material from other pages.
 To avoid getting sued, Homer calls himself "Mr. X".
 Late at night, unable to sleep until someone visits his page, Homer hears a rumor from Bart started by either Nelson Muntz or Jimbo Jones that Mayor Quimby spent the street repair fund on a secret swimming pool.
 He posts this rumor on his page, which is seen by several of Springfield's citizens, and reporters find a luxurious pool along with many scantily dressed women in Quimby's office building.

-Homer keeps anonymously investigating and posting more scandals, including Mr. Burns selling uranium to terrorists, resulting in Burns getting arrested by the FBI.
+Homer keeps anonymously investigating and posting more scandals, including Mr. Burns selling uranium to terrorists (resulting in Burns getting arrested by the FBI), Apu selling expired doughnuts as bagels, and various unprofessional acts by the Springfield Police Department (although he overlooks Krusty's admission to vehicular manslaughter).
 Eventually, Mr. X wins the Pulitzer Prize for his journalistic achievements, despite no-one knowing who he is.
 When he hears that the prize money will be given to starving children, Homer reveals himself as Mr. X. However, this ends up alienating Homer from the rest of the town, as no-one feels comfortable confessing their secrets now that they know he is Mr. X, and his fame soon plummets.
-To boost his popularity, Homer begins posting outrageous stories on his webpage.
+To boost his popularity, Homer begins posting outrageous fake stories on his webpage.
 Regaining his fame, Homer celebrates by going to a Kwik-E-Mart which turns out to be fake, and he ends up being kidnapped.